kizniche/Mycodo/README.md

 * Basic web interface
   * View historical temperature and humidity data as text and graphs
   * Generate custom graphs of current and past data
     * Presets of pre-defined time periods (past 1 hour, 6 hours, 1 day, 3 days...)
-    *  Specify specific time period and define graph image width
+    * Specify specific time period to generate graph

 <a name="feat"></a>
 ### Features - v3.0 (stable)